 Project Leader/Business Support

-I am project leader and also business support at Ideas Foundation, working on the delivery of the amazing workshops we run across the UK.
-In my spare time I run a community organisation working with young women and girls in London.
+Leonia is project leader and also business support at Ideas Foundation, working on the delivery of the amazing workshops we run across the UK.
+In her spare time she runs a community organisation working with young women and girls in London.

 Diversity and Inclusion Champion